azn-abel/OsuBot/README.md

 Add this bot to your Discord server: [Click here](https://discord.com/api/oauth2/authorize?client_id=843169608852570184&permissions=534723816512&scope=bot)

 ## Basic Commands
+Quick note: for any username in any command, if the username contains spaces, "it will need quotation marks around it".
 - [osu!info](#osuinfo)
 - [osu!recent and osu!top](#osurecent-and-osutop)
 - [osu!plot](#osuplot)

 ### osu!info
-Using ```osu!info [username] [mode]``` will return and display the cumulative stats of the specified user, and in an optionally specified mode.
+Using ```osu!info [username] [mode]``` will return and display the cumulative stats of the specified user in an optionally specified mode.
 If the mode is not specified, it displays the user's stats for osu! standard.

 <img src="https://user-images.githubusercontent.com/66392457/233444032-23e9937b-4d18-4fee-9836-4196f69c11d9.png" width=500 />

 [Return to table of contents](#basic-commands)

 ### osu!recent and osu!top
-Using ```osu!recent [username] [mode]``` displays the specified user's most recent play.
+Using ```osu!recent [username] [mode]``` displays the specified user's most recent play in an optionally specified mode.
+If the mode is not specified, it displays the user's most recent play for osu! standard.
 This is useful for sharing accomplishments to members of a Discord server as they happen in real time.

 <img src="https://user-images.githubusercontent.com/66392457/233444719-47bb0196-989f-4e3c-a8a2-1240354ec172.png" width=500 />